 “I’ve had support and encouragement to ask questions.
 There are no expectations that I must know everything, and everyone is incredibly supportive.
 So, it’s probably felt easier than it is.”

 In a leadership position herself now, Jo thrives off seeing others walking a similar path to herself in Fujitsu.

 “Because I’ve progressed through the company myself, I very much enjoy seeing others through that progression.
 We’ve got so many talented people, being able to see them progress and then be rewarded for their talents is really satisfying.
 That’s the thing that drives a lot of us in the operations space – seeing those people shine and further their careers.”

 The industry that helped protect us through world wars and continues to protect us did so by tapping into the expertise of individuals from a variety of diverse backgrounds.
 We know, however, that more can be done.

-Defence and Tech are both industries that are notoriously slow on the uptake when it comes to diversity with the Proportion of UK Defence business jobs held by women sitting at just 17.5%.
+Defence and Tech are both industries that are notoriously slow on the uptake when it comes to diversity with the Proportion of Defence business jobs held by women sitting at just 17.5%.

 Through education, though, the trend is turning.